is-t-shimura/MTBurn-iOS-SDK-Install-Guide/QA_English.md

 The SDK version must be v2.0.1 or greater.

 It is not necessary to disable ATS separately on the application side.

+<a name="exception"></a>
+# SDK Exception Handling

+From v3.1.0, if exceptions generated inside the SDK occurs, you can receive information as NSError using ADVSExceptionDelegate on the application side.
+See each header files and `DemoApp` for usage.

+- Note: Even if the application does not deal with it, it is designed not to cause crashes by exception as much as possible